 Cocoa does contain a fair amount of carbs so each serving has 7 grams carbs with 2 grams of fiber.
 Therefore, the net carb count is about 5 grams per servings.

-I like to top each serving off with some homemade whipped cream.
-I use a cream whipper where you just add heavy cream, sweetener, and vanilla extract.
-Then, the N2O charger whips it up right in the canister.
+I use a cream whipper to make my own low-carb whipped cream with heavy cream, sweetener, and vanilla extract.
+It's so easy!
+Just add the ingredients and use a N2O charger to whip it up right in the canister.